Founder & Managing Director of theSPACE

 Body: Troy's Zinc levels were low causing excessive anxiety.
 His cortisol levels were significantly low during the morning periods when they should have been high resulting in an unhealthy biorhythm.
 A result of pushing too hard, for too long and if he continued in this way, would likely reach a burnout event in the near future.

 Being: Time allocated to personal relationships and socialising outside of work events was almost zero.
-Non office hours was almost completely consumed by work, family or training at the gym.
-Creating an in-balance in general well being.
+Non-office hours were almost completely consumed by work, family or training at the gym.
+Creating an imbalance in general well being.

 What we did: